dankuck/vue-easeljs/README.md

 * alpha - 0 to 1, controls the opacity of the container.
 Default: 1, completely opaque.
 * flip - 'horizontal'|'vertical'|'both'|'', flips the container.
 * rotation - degrees, rotates the container.
 Default: 0.
+* scale - number, resizes the container.
+Default: 1.
 * shadow - array, cast a shadow of all contained components.
 Format: [color, xOffset, yOffset, amountOfBluriness].
 Default: null.
 * x - number, horizontal position based on the origin of the parent component.
-Required.
+Default: 0.
 * y - number, vertical position based on the origin of the parent component.
-Required.

-Note: scale is not available.
+Default: 0.

 Example: